 A principal at KPMB Architects, Kael brings expertise in advanced building technologies and in-depth experience in the integration of energy efficiency and cutting-edge sustainable strategies into building design.

-Working holistically, and always beginning from a ‘first principles‘ perspective, Kael strives to synthesize site, climate, programmatic elements, and client aspirations into a unified and synergistic whole.
+Working holistically and always beginning from a “first principles” perspective, Kael strives to synthesize site, climate, programmatic elements, and client aspirations into a unified and synergistic whole.
 Within each project lies a unique set of problems to be solved, and hiding within those solutions is a unique set of opportunities.
 Employing this integrative process, Kael brings the focus of the entire design team, including the client, into the service of advancing the best possible design solution.

 Kael believes that the power of architecture holds both immense promise and responsibility and that we collectively need to shape our buildings to realize the future we see for ourselves.

 He is currently working on the Arts Culture and Technology building at the University of Toronto Mississauga campus.

 “Informed by the context, the program and the client’s aspirations (and budget), our work aims to be engaging, sustainable, inspiring and enduring.”